FedeIII/timeline/README.md

   - [ ] after creating an event, the attributes are not set correct locally
   - [ ] after creating an ongoing event start, styles don't match
   - [ ] edit project date
+  - [ ] after deleting a project, if user reloads page, it appears again